 If they're planning to live in the UK after 31 December 2020, they need to apply under the EU Settlement Scheme.
-The EU Settlement Scheme will be fully open by 30 March 2019.
+The EU Settlement Scheme opened fully on 30 March 2019.
 The deadline to apply will be 31 December 2020 (in a no-deal scenario), and 30 June 2021 (if we leave with the withdrawal agreement).

 The following groups will still have to apply for the EU Settlement Scheme:

 - Those with a UK permanent residence document